fork-for-review/bcoa.com/src/pages/projects/east-river-science-park.md

     offsetWidth: '0'
     type: image
 ---
-The Wintergarden is a cafe/ event space situated at the center the Alexandria Center for Science and Technology at the East River Science Park in Manhattan.
-BC-OAs founding principal, Luigi Ciaccia, acted as senior architect for this project at RMJM.
-The cafe space is conceptualized as the peeling-up of the surrounding plaza to create an enclosed space for cafe life and formal events.
+The Alexandria Center for Life Science located between Bellevue Hospital and NYU Medical Center is a 1 million-square-foot state-of-the-art research and development campus which serves as the flagship location for New York City’s expanding life sciences sector.
+The campus consists of three towers designed with high performance exterior facades that correspond to one another through the designed building massing.
+At the pedestrian level a structural glass exhibition/amenity space acts as a shared interior urban living room.
+This cafe space is conceptualized as the peeling-up of the surrounding plaza to create an enclosed space for cafe life and formal events.
 The space offers panoramic views of the surroundings using a point supported, floor-to-ceiling glass enclosure, and provides a quiet space for reflection at this remote edge of the city.
+The exterior wall detailing among the four buildings provide the key elements for a unified sense of campus and urban destination.

+At RMJM, Luigi Ciaccia acted as Lead Designer of the high performance exterior envelope for the two towers from design through construction of the buildings.
+In addition he designed and managed the full interior and exterior design of the structural glass beacon between the towers through construction.
+These roles required tight coordination on all levels with a large project team of engineers, consultants and client/EDC involvement.